 WITs End (Working Individual Time)

-Students in upper school have a flex period built-in at the end of the day.
+Students in upper school have a flex period built-in to their schedule.
 Many students use this time as a study hall to get started, or even complete homework.
 This is also a time where students can get extra help from teachers, take music lessons, or meet with professionals like the social worker.

 WITs End promotes time management skills, prioritization as well as the ability to advocate for one’s self.
 Students appreciate having the freedom to choose how to spend their time and parents appreciate that they have more family time in the evenings because students are completing some of their homework at school.